occiware/dev-tools/eclipse/README.md

     - extention name: linked-data
     - extention scheme: http://www.occiware.org/scheme/linked-data# (don't forget the # sharp)

-   ** 20150612 FEEDBACK missing : delete, change parent using mouse (but can be done in properties), constraint on link's source & target in metamodel (now in OCL)

-* using the designer view "Palette" : outside the base "core" Extension (faded-in gray rectangle), create "Project" & "Model" kinds, and their parent relationships to "Resource"; create "ProjectToModelLink" kind, and its parent relationship to "Link".
-Fill their terms and titles (ex. term="project" & title="Project Resource" for "Project" kind).
+* using the designer view "Palette" (outside the base "core" Extension witch a faded-in gray rectangle shape) :
-  - NB.
-OCCI mixins are similar but not exactly the same thing as Datacore mixins.
+  * create kinds "Project", "Model" and add their parent relationships to "Resource"
+  * create kind  "ProjectToModelLink" and add its parent relationship to "Link"
+  * for all created kinds, fill their terms and titles (ex. for "Project" => term="project", title="Project Resource").
   * create DataType "Version" as type "long"
-   - mutable=false means readonly (even if changeable / computed).
-20150812 TODO Q DISAPPEARED, WHY ?
+  * create attributes :
-* for "Project" & "Model" kinds, create attribute "name".
-To "Model" kind only, create attributes "version" & "majorVersion" with Type as "Version[long]".
+    - "name" for "Project" & "Model" kinds
+    - "version" & "majorVersion" with Type as "Version[long]" for "Model" kind only
-   - mutable=false means readonly (even if changeable / computed)
-* right-click on the "*.occie" file > Generate > Generate doc (textile), & XML (for configuring erocci) (LATER Generate Curl for POSTing OCCI Resources to a configured erocci server - TODO but only for conf & Generate Conf only for Docker).
+* generate configuration and docs files : right-click on the "*.occie" file > Generate > Generate doc (textile), & XML (for configuring erocci) (LATER Generate Curl for POSTing OCCI Resources to a configured erocci server - TODO but only for conf & Generate Conf only for Docker).
 The files will be generated in "/src-gen" sub-directory.

+Important notes :
-   - 20150612 FEEDBACK generated stuff are missing: generated type (& custom data types)
+  * *20150612 FEEDBACK generated stuff are missing: generated type (& custom data types)*
+  * *20150612 FEEDBACK missing : delete or change parent using mouse (but can be done in properties), constraint on link's source & target in metamodel (now in OCL)*
+  * *OCCI mixins are similar but not exactly the same thing as Datacore mixins.*
+  * *mutable=false means readonly (even if changeable / computed).
+20150812 TODO Q DISAPPEARED, WHY ?*

 ![Liked-data model - sample image.](/eclipse/images/linked-data.png)